Tee2024/Tee2024/README.md

 Objective:

 This analysis aimed to evaluate production efficiency, cost analysis, and quality control metrics for production units over a specified period.
-The primary objective was to identify areas for improvement in operational performance and cost management.
+The primary Objective was to identify areas for improvement in operational performance and cost management.

 [Read More](https://www.linkedin.com/pulse/production-efficiency-cost-analysis-tolani-ibigbemi-9mf0f?utm_source=share&utm_medium=member_android&utm_campaign=share_via)